tgasla/rl-cloudsimplus/README.md

 ## Acknowledgements

-- This project uses the [CloudSim Plus](http://cloudsimplus.org/) framework: a full-featured, highly extensible, easy-to-use Java 17+ framework for modeling and simulating cloud computing infrastructure and services.
+This project uses the [CloudSim Plus](http://cloudsimplus.org/) framework, a full-featured, highly extensible, and easy-to-use Java 17+ framework for modeling and simulating cloud computing infrastructure and services.
 The source code is available [here](https://github.com/manoelcampos/cloudsim-plus).

 - The code was based on the work done by [pkoperek](https://github.com/pkoperek) in the following projects:
   - [cloudsimplus-gateway](https://github.com/pkoperek/cloudsimplus-gateway)